LeakyAbstractions/blog/quotes/_posts/2011-02-14-not-failing.md

   author: Thomas Edison
 ---

 I have not failed.
-I've just found 10,000 ways that won't work.
+I’ve just found 10,000 ways that won’t work.